iCovarrubias/angularJS/04-FormMatch/matchDirective/README.md

 	{ require: '^?ngMode;' }

 We push this into the $parsers and $formatters pipelines, so that the validation function gets called each time either the model or the view changes.

++ Double escaping the apostrophe
+If you want to use apostrophes when evaluating strings with scope.$eval() you need to double escape them:
+	"'Error: value doesn\\'t match'"

+If you start your string with a single quote, there's no need to double escape:
+	'"Error: value doesn\'t match"'